gsampaio-rh/llm-locust/docs/README.md

 - Multi-process architecture
 - AsyncIO concurrency model
 - Metrics pipeline
+- **Dataset architecture** (Dolly, ShareGPT, BillSum, Custom)
 - Extension points
 - Performance characteristics
 - Best practices

 **Read this if you want to:**
 - Understand how the system works internally
+- Choose the right dataset for your test
+- Load and mix datasets
 - Extend the framework with custom components
 - Debug performance issues
 - Contribute to the codebase